Scuffed Toes and a Thin Branch

 “Buy a lot don’t you.
 Got a fetish?”

 “Not so long legs.
-Scuff me feet so wear out the toes.
+Scuff my feet so they wear out the toes.
 Look.”

 “Blue if it’s to be a Company colour.
 Only blue will do me.”